 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-Until the 1980s, Bhutan was largely isolated from the rest of the world by its Himalayan geography, poor infrastructure and poor international relations.
-In 2008, the country adopted a multiparty constitutional democracy and implemented a new constitution that officially protects freedom of religion.
-Most Christians in Bhutan are of Nepali heritage; however, believers are focused on reaching ethnic Bhutanese people with the message of Christ.
-The few Bhutanese Christian leaders in the country are focusing on biblical and ministerial studies.
+Until the 1980s, Bhutan was isolated from the rest of the world by its Himalayan geography, poor infrastructure and poor international relations.
+In 2008, the country adopted a multiparty constitutional democracy and implemented a new constitution that affords a greater level of religious freedom.
+Most Christians in Bhutan are of Nepali heritage, and believers are focused on reaching the ethnic Bhutanese with the message of Christ.

 Christians are restricted by federal laws and persecuted by local authorities.

 What It Means To Follow Christ In Bhutan:

-Christians make up only about 1.5 percent of the population.
-The king is considered to be the defender of the Buddhist faith.
-The government works covertly to discourage the spread of Christianity.
-Christians are viewed as followers of a Western religion.
+The king identifies himself as the defender of the Buddhist faith, and the government works covertly to discourage the spread of Christianity.
+Christians are viewed as followers of a foreign, Western religion.
 There is no opportunity for the legal registration of churches in Bhutan.
-Christians often lose their jobs, are passed over for jobs or are not able to find jobs because of their faith.
-Many Christians must practice their faith in secret — burying their dead at night or deep in the forest in hidden locations and praying in public with eyes open to avoid attention.
+Christians often lose their jobs and are unable to find jobs because of their faith.
+Many Christians must worship in secret.

 Access To Bibles:

-Though small numbers of Bibles are allowed into the nation through legal means, the government has worked for decades to restrict widespread distribution.
-Bibles are smuggled into the country mostly from India.
+Though small numbers of Bibles are allowed into the nation through legal means, the government continues to restrict widespread distribution.
+Most Bibles must be smuggled into the country from neighboring nations.
 Give Bibles

 VOM provides Bibles and discipleship resources.
-We are also assisting students who will serve as local church leaders.
+We are also supporting the training and discipleship of future local church leaders.
 Give to VOM’s Global Ministry